ikkifik/ror-friendlistapp/README.md

 # ror-friendlistapp
-Friend list app, built with ruby on rails
+Friend list app, built with ruby on rails for learning purposes